Estate Planning Attorney

 Your estate is everything you own, including your home, your money, and your investments.
 When you die or become incapacitated, your assets have to go to someone.
 That's what estate planning is all about: making sure that your estate is handled according to your wishes after you are gone.

 Unfortunately, estate planning is not as easy as writing down everything you own and putting someone's name next to each item.
 Federal and some state laws impose heavy taxes on inheritances, and the probate process can be costly and stressful.
 If you don't make the proper arrangements, much of your estate may go to the government instead of your family or your favorite charities.
 That's why individuals from Daytona Beach, Volusia County, and Flagler County contact estate planning attorney Scott A. Selis.

-As an attorney primarily focused on elder law, Scott has helped numerous families in Florida plan for the future through the establishment of wills and living wills, revocable and irrevocable trusts, guardianship arrangements, and more.
+As an attorney primarily focused on elder law, Scott has helped numerous families in Florida plan for the future through the establishment of wills and living wills, revocable and irrevocable trusts, and more.
 By working with a lawyer who knows the intricacies of estate law, you can protect your assets and potentially provide for your family for generations to come.

 Get Started Today Contact Selis Law Firm

 No matter the size of your estate, you should at least consult with an estate planning attorney.
 If you are beginning to think about how you can best provide for your family's future, contact Selis Law Firm.
 We have offices in Ormond Beach and Palm Coast, FL, and we serve clients from Volusia County, Flagler County, and other areas of the state.

 When you meet with attorney Scott A. Selis, he will ask about your situation and thoroughly explain all the options available to you and your family.
 Many clients are surprised about how much our law firm can do for them.
 A sentiment we often hear is, "I wish I called you sooner!"